onlyurbaby/INK2MATH_smart_equation_solver/README.md

 Applications:
 1. Used for students and teachers in education field
 2. Used by researchers to solve complex problems.
-3. Also used by blind aided students with help of voice recognition system in it.
+3. Also used by blind-Aided students with help of voice recognition system in it.